 Hockey is proud to be a team sport with equal participation in terms of gender, and with excellent opportunities for our Flyerz community.
 We are committed to moving towards a Board which is both gender balanced and diverse.

-England Hockey recognise the need to listen, engage and understand our membership and this is central to our work in the short term and will allow us to inform our longer term plans.
-Building on the work with the focus groups held in 2020, we have commissioned a survey to capture thoughts / experience and views on the future and this will help shape our plans.
-Our commitment to equality, diversity and inclusion is genuine and long term, so if you have any ideas on how to make our sport more diverse and inclusive, please email inclusion@englandhockey.co.uk and we will listen.
+England Hockey recognises the need to listen, engage and understand our membership and this is central to our work in the short term and will allow us to inform our longer-term plans.
+Our commitment to equality, diversity and inclusion is genuine and long-term, so if you have any ideas on how to make our sport more diverse and inclusive, please email inclusion@englandhockey.co.uk and we will listen.

-If you have had an experience in hockey that you would like to report, please do so via the disrepute reporting process.
+If you have had an experience in hockey that you would like to report, please do so via the misconduct reporting process.

 -